saifsms91/StormsAppiumFramework/README.md

 - Havn't used assertion in the test cases every where except first one which is to verify email
 - We can also create the methods in normal call and call these method in the test class to only assert them
 - for now I have deleted the test-output folder though allure-resukts folder is still there
-- Allure report may not generate report due to some configuration issue
-- Currently all the elements found have been kept on two pages AmazonHomePageAndroid , LandingPageAndroid and same goes for test cases.
+- Currently all the elements found have been kept on two pages LandingPageAndroid and same goes for test cases.